Perfectoid pure singularities: Comparison with log canonical and Du Bois singularities

-To show that $R$ is semi-log canonical, it suffices to show that for each divisor $D$ appearing on some birational model, and which is exceptional over the normalization of $R$, that it has discrepancy $\geq -1$.
-Applying \autoref{thm.ArtinZariskiAbhyankar} we can obtain a blowup $\pi : X \to \Spec R$ which is an isomorphism over $U = X \setminus \pi(D)$, and where we use $D$ also to denote the corresponding divisor on $X$.
+To show that $R$ is semi-log canonical, it suffices to show that for each prime divisor $D$ appearing on some normal birational model, and which is exceptional over the normalization of $R$, that $D$ has discrepancy $\geq -1$.
+Applying \autoref{thm.ArtinZariskiAbhyankar}, we can obtain a blowup $\pi : X \to \Spec R$ with a prime divisor on $X$ whose generic point is a valuation ring which corresponds $D$ (this divisor we thus also call $D$) and which is an isomorphism over $U = \Spec R \setminus \pi(D)$.
+It thus suffices to compute the discrepancy of $D$ on $X$.

 Suppose that $I \subseteq R$ is an ideal whose blowup produces $\pi : X \to \Spec R$ (in particular, $I$ is invertible when restricted to $U$).
 Let $Y_0 \to \Spec S$ denote the blowup of $IS$ and note we have a finite map $Y_0 \to X$.
 Let $V \subseteq Y_0$ denote the inverse image of $U$.
 Observe that $V$ is quasi-Gorenstein (as it is also an open subset of $\Spec S$), and let {$i : V \to Y_0$} denote the inclusion.
-Consider $\sC$ the integral closure of $\cO_{Y_0}$ in $i_* \cO_U$, in other words $\sC = \cO_{Y_0}^{\mathrm{N}} \cap i_* \cO_V$ where the intersection takes place in the fraction field of {$Y_0$}.
+Consider $\sC$ the integral closure of $\cO_{Y_0}$ in $i_* \cO_V$, in other words $\sC = \cO_{Y_0}^{\mathrm{N}} \cap i_* \cO_V$ where the intersection takes place in the fraction field of {$Y_0$}.
 Set

 We see that $Y$ is G1 and S2 and has a finite map to $Y_0$, as our base is excellent, and hence has a finite map $g : Y \to X$.
 Furthermore the induced map $Y \to \Spec S$ is an isomorphism over $V$.
 Let $E$ and $F$ denote the reduced exceptional sets of the maps $X \to \Spec R$ and $Y \to \Spec S$ respectively.
 By \autoref{thm.ArtinZariskiAbhyankar} we see that $X$ is regular at all generic points of $E$, and by construction, $Y$ is regular at all generic points of $F$.
 Thus $E$ and $F$ are divisors in the sense of \cite{KollarKovacsSingularitiesBook}, \cf \cite{HartshorneGeneralizedDivisorsOnGorensteinSchemes}.